-Q32.
+Q31.
 Who can be reimbursed for diabetes self-management training (DSMT) services when delivered via telehealth?

-A: Prior to the Public Health Emergency in 2020, Medicare only allowed reimbursement for telehealth services delivered by a narrow set of provider types including physicians, RDs, NPs, 9 | P a g e and other Medicare billable providers.
+A: Prior to the Public Health Emergency in 2020, Medicare only allowed reimbursement for telehealth services delivered by a narrow set of provider types including physicians, RDs, NPs, and other Medicare billable providers.
 This restricted the ability of RNs and pharmacists from providing care via telehealth.
 However, as of January 1, 2024, Medicare now permanently pays for telehealth DSMT provided by any member of the accredited DSMT care team just as it does for in-person DSMT.
 See updated regulation.